MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Where do you see yourself in the next 5 years?

 In the next five years, I plan to still be working for your company either in this role or having gained a promotion to a more senior level.
-I have researched your company in detail and I can genuinely see myself building a long-term career here and becoming a productive, reliable, and high-performing member of the team
+In five years, I want to be the go-to expert in my area of specialism and also be seen as someone who could be relied upon to help train new team members whenever they join the company.

 ## What do you know about our company?